anniezh12/hiring-engineers/answers.md

 ```
 root@aniqa/etc/datadog-agent://# nano datadog.yaml
 ```
-scroll down all the way where you can see `tags:` and uncomment it.
+I scrolled down all the way where I was able to to see `tags:` and I uncomment it.
 Here one can add tags(predefined or custom), ideally key-value pair like region:east etc

 ![assigning tags in YAML file](images/collecting-metrics/tag-assignment-datadog-yaml.png)